Web App

 then I Redesigned, kid‑friendly flow.

-Smart color picker: 8 default palettes for quick choices avoiding Kids confusion for color picker.
+Default palettes for quick choices avoiding Kids confusion for color picker.

 Clear states: Locked/unlocked/selected

-iBucks economy: Explicit feedback for insufficient funds, discard, reset, and save with large tap targets.
+Explicit feedback for insufficient funds, discard, reset, and save with large tap targets.

 on Layout I decided to have a live Preview on the left and an Edit panel on the right.
 Changes update instantly, so students see cause-and-effect without losing context.